 As I mentioned, as long as you take action and implement and focus, that’s where a lot of this knowledge, which people gain is going apply.
 There can be a little bit of luck.
 Look, obviously luck is many factors.
 The economy going really well.
 There’s no world war three breakout, all these other factors which are out of our control.
 We have no control of that whatsoever.
 But a lot of that noise is just noise and you just got to focus on what you’re doing every six months or every 12 months and I relate it to your mindset in if it’s training for a goal, like either one, whatever that might be.
 Like from a fitness point of view, you’re going to have all of these types of noise, waking up to cold weather, rainy days but you’ve got to block all that out and focus on your goals.

 You need to take your time and slowly dip your toes in the water, no matter what you are doing.

-Health and wealth is definitely in line, to be able to run a marathon and having that little voice to say, ‘Stop running, you’re tired, your knees are hurting, your joints.’
-Same thing happens with weight training as well.
+Health and wealth are definitely in line, to be able to run a marathon and having that little voice to say, ‘Stop running, you’re tired, your knees are hurting, your joints.’
+The same thing happens with weight training as well.
 You don’t want to jump in and do a $2 million project, start off, doing the 200 grand projects.
 Same thing with weight training.
 You don’t want to go in and start lifting 200 kilos.
 You want to start very small and build your way up.
 So it’s all relative from that point of view but at least you’re doing it and taking action instead of not doing it.

 If you want to stay connected with Sukkarieh he provides the details you need to stay in touch.

-Core Wealth Advisors has a Facebook page or website and contacting us at that 1300634000 number.
+Core Wealth Advisors has a Facebook page or website and contact us at that 1300634000 number.
 We’ve got a Linkedin as well as email contact details.
 So happy to guide anyone that needs assistance from that point of view and share a little bit more about my journey as well.

 This episode was produced by Andrew Faleafaga with narrations and interviews conducted by Tyrone Shum.